warheart1984-ctrl/Wolf-CoG-OS/README.md

 - install itself without user intervention.

 ### Automatic Windows Compatibility
+Windows Executable Support Requires Wine
+Wolf Cog OS does not ship with Wine pre‑installed.
+If you want .exe files to auto‑launch through the governed UL/Wine bridge, you must install Wine manually.

+Without Wine:

+.exe files will not run

+The auto‑launcher will remain inactive

+Right‑click menu options for “Run in Wolf Cog OS” will not appear

+To enable Windows app support:
+Install Wine (or Wine‑Staging) from your package manager, then reboot or log out/in so Wolf Cog OS can detect it.
 Drop a `.exe` file into the system and Wolf CoG OS can:

 - detect it;